ThynStyx/vzome-sharing/_posts/2022-01-25-Keplers-Kosmos-Revisited-Hull-Coloured-14-27-22.md

 {% endcomment %}

 {{ page.description }}
-There are actually multiple Cubes, Octahedra and Tetrahedra available within the hull.
+There are actually multiple alignments available for positioning Cubes, Octahedra, Icosahedra and Tetrahedra within the hull.
-Only one example of each solid has been chosen to keep the skeleton as simple as possible.
-However this does compromise the symmetry.
+Only one example of each solid has been selected to keep the representation as simple as possible.
+The alternatives can be found by rotating the "packing pieces" within the hull

  <head>
   <meta charset="utf-8">